nidhibsws/nidhibsws/README.md

 Here are some ideas to get you started:

 -->
-- 🔭 I’m currently working on Data analysis and visualization
+- 🔭 I’m currently a 4th year Computer Science undergrad student @TMU
 - 🌱 I’m currently learning NumPy and XML parsing
 - 👯👩🏻‍💻 I’m looking to collaborate on any fun coding project
 - 💬 Ask me about ...